The 92 Club

 The 'club' takes its name from the fact that there are 92 teams in the English professional league tier.
 The list of stadiums changes each year, as clubs are promoted and relegated in and out of the EFL, and other clubs move to new stadiums.

-The Ninety-Two Club was founded in 1978 by Bristol Rovers F.C. supporter Gordon Pearce.
+The Ninety-Two Club was founded in 1978 by Bristol Rovers F.C. supporter Gordon Pearce with 38 others.